Future Focus: London Development Spotlight

 Location

-The British Library, 96 Euston Rd, London NW1 2DB
+The British Library, 96 Euston Rd, London NW1 2DB.
+Limited tickets remaining.

 The Future Focus: London Development Spotlight is your chance to gain an exclusive look at the major public sector and commercial development projects set to shape the region’s development landscape.